Marcelinho Paraíba

-Marcelo dos Santos (born 17 May 1975), known as Marcelinho Paraíba or simply Marcelinho, is a Brazilian professional football coach and former player who played as an attacking midfielder.
+Marcelo dos Santos (born 17 May 1975), known as Marcelinho, is a Brazilian professional football coach and former player who played as an attacking midfielder.

 In Brazil, he is also known as Marcelinho Paraíba, which refers to the state in which he was born, as a means to distinguish himself from other players also called "Marcelinho".
 He was one of the best playmakers in the Bundesliga because of his extravagant skills that include his visionary passing, abundance of tricks, and his world-class technique.